Logan Kitzhaber says 4th of July wreck was wake-up call

 PORTLAND, Ore.
-(AP) — The son of former Oregon Gov. John Kitzhaber says his crash into a motorhome last Independence Day was a desperately needed wake-up call.
+(AP) — The son of former Oregon Gov. John Kitzhaber says his crash into a motor home last 4th of July was a desperately needed wake-up call.

-Logan Kitzhaber pleaded guilty last month to driving under the influence of intoxicants during the wreck on U.S. Highway 101.
+Logan Kitzhaber, 19, of Portland pleaded guilty last month to assault and driving under the influence of intoxicants for causing the wreck on U.S. Highway 101 near the Oregon coast.
+As part of his plea agreement, he had to write a letter to the injured occupants of the motor home — Stan and Martha Lyckman of Port Angeles, Washington.

-As part of his plea agreement, the 19-year-old had to write a letter to the Washington state couple he injured.
+Kitzhaber, in a letter dated April 11, said he was a misguided teenager without any motivation at the time of the crash.
+He was addicted to popping pills and had no interests outside of drugs.

-In his letter, Kitzhaber apologized to the couple, saying: “Nobody deserves what I put you through.”
+“This wreck was the culmination of my journey down a long, dark, emotional path laden with prescription pills,” he wrote.
+“On Independence Day I hit rock bottom.”

 Most Read Stories